CodersCampus/supportDocs/docs/item/HOW_TO_APPLY_FOR_A_JOB.md

 - Keep track of where you have applied, with notes, you can do this in an Excel spreadsheet, or you can use something like [Notion](https://www.notion.so) to keep track of this.
 This is what I use, they have many, many different services/templates.
 I use it for all my calendar as well, as you can integrate many different ones from google, etc.

 - After you've applied, wait 2 days , then follow up, then wait 3 days after that, follow up.
 Then wait 4 days after that, etc. etc. until you get some kind of reply, people get busy, so remind them of who you are/why you applied/why you think you'd be a good fit.

+## BE WARY OF SCAMS!

+- Sadly, there are some fake job posting out there, in some cases these are "Resume Farms", the "emplyer" will use the information on your resume, and sell it.
+Or the employment posting might be a straight up phishing scam.
+Please use your best judgement, research the company name, and if you have a gut feeling, or there are "red flags", hesitate on applying.
+If you aren't sure, reach out to one of your bootcamp instructors and run it by them.